RaghavDaga1/RaghavDagaNew-/README.md

 ## About the project

-The project provides an easier way for a user to order food online\n Provides a handy usage to user to order the food desired.
+#### The project provides an easier way for a user to order food online.
+#### Provides a handy usage to user to order the food desired.

 ### Features of the project
 1.)The user can order multiple order at a time or one order multiple times